Travel Tips for Malawi

 • Use life jackets for water activities

-• Check local conditions before swimming
+• Check the weather conditions before swimming

 Emergency Contacts

-Weather Guide
+Weather & Budget Guide

 Dry Season (May - October)